GooeeIOT/be-qa-eng-takehome1/problem1/README.md

 * max width of entire line, including asterisks, must not _exceed_ 15 characters wide
     * upon the line exceeding max length, print a line of all astertisks how ever wide as to not mess up the box For example,

+      The list `["foo", "floccinaucinihilipilification", "bar"]` gets printed as:

       ```
       *******
       * foo *